Civ13/civ13-wiki/wiki/Guide_to_Medical.md

 - **Flu:** Causes victims to suffer from weakness or even fever, fevers will worsen depending on certain factors, weather and fullness.
 The flu can be cured, it can also cause people to become immune to it if they are sick enough.
-(Caused by standing out in rain or in the cold for too long)

 - **Plague:** Take Infected individuals away from large groups, burn Infected Corpses and burry them far away.